ZenulAbidin/pywallet/docs/source/usage.rst

 Here are the supported networks:

-- ``BitcoinMainNet - Bitcoin mainnet, creates legacy addresses and transactions``
+- ``BitcoinMainNet`` - Bitcoin mainnet, creates legacy addresses and transactions
-- ``BitcoinSegwitMainNet - Bitcoin mainnet, creates segwit and legacy addresses and transactions``
+- ``BitcoinSegwitMainNet`` - Bitcoin mainnet, creates segwit and legacy addresses and transactions
-- ``BitcoinTestNet - Bitcoin testnet, creates legacy addresses and transactions``
+- ``BitcoinTestNet`` - Bitcoin testnet, creates legacy addresses and transactions
-- ``BitcoinSegwitTestNet - Bitcoin testnet, creates segwit and legacy addresses and transactions``
+- ``BitcoinSegwitTestNet`` - Bitcoin testnet, creates segwit and legacy addresses and transactions
-- ``LitecoinMainNet - Litecoin mainnet, creates legacy addresses and transactions``
+- ``LitecoinMainNet`` - Litecoin mainnet, creates legacy addresses and transactions
-- ``LitecoinSegwitMainNet - Litecoin mainnet, creates segwit and legacy addresses and transactions``
+- ``LitecoinSegwitMainNet`` - Litecoin mainnet, creates segwit and legacy addresses and transactions
-- ``LitecoinBTCMainNet - Litecoin mainnet, creates legacy addresses and transactions``
+- ``LitecoinBTCMainNet`` - Litecoin mainnet, creates legacy addresses and transactions
-- ``LitecoinBTCSegwitMainNet - Litecoin mainnet using Bitcoin xpub/xprv, creates segwit and legacy addresses and transactions``
+- ``LitecoinBTCSegwitMainNet`` - Litecoin mainnet using Bitcoin xpub/xprv, creates segwit and legacy addresses and transactions
-- ``LitecoinTestNet - Litecoin testnet, creates legacy addresses and transactions``
+- ``LitecoinTestNet`` - Litecoin testnet, creates legacy addresses and transactions
-- ``LitecoinSegwitTestNet - Litecoin testnet, creates segwit and legacy addresses and transactions``
+- ``LitecoinSegwitTestNet`` - Litecoin testnet, creates segwit and legacy addresses and transactions
-- ``DashMainNet - Dash mainnet``
+- ``DashMainNet`` - Dash mainnet
-- ``DashInvertedMainNet - Dash mainnet, with extended public/private bytes swapped``
+- ``DashInvertedMainNet`` - Dash mainnet, with extended public/private bytes swapped
-- ``DashBTCMainNet - Dash mainnet usign Bitcoin xpub/xprv``
+- ``DashBTCMainNet`` - Dash mainnet usign Bitcoin xpub/xprv
-- ``DashTestNet - Dash testnet``
+- ``DashTestNet`` - Dash testnet
-- ``DashInvertedTestNet - Dash testnet, with extended public/private bytes swapped``
+- ``DashInvertedTestNet`` - Dash testnet, with extended public/private bytes swapped
-- ``DogecoinMainNet - Dogecoin mainnet``
+- ``DogecoinMainNet`` - Dogecoin mainnet
-- ``DogecoinBTCMainNet - Dogecoin mainnet usign Bitcoin xpub/xprv``
+- ``DogecoinBTCMainNet`` - Dogecoin mainnet usign Bitcoin xpub/xprv
-- ``DogecoinTestNet - Dogecoin testnet``
+- ``DogecoinTestNet`` - Dogecoin testnet
-- ``EthereumMainNet - Ethereum mainnet``
+- ``EthereumMainNet`` - Ethereum mainnet (does not support smart contracts)
-- ``BitcoinCashMainNet - Bitcoin Cash mainnet (limited support)``
+- ``BitcoinCashMainNet`` - Bitcoin Cash mainnet (limited support)
-- ``BlockcypherTestNet - Blockcypher testnet (limited support)``
+- ``BlockcypherTestNet`` - Blockcypher testnet (limited support)

+Bitcoin Signet support is planned for a future release.

 In most cases, if there is a BTC variant of a network, you would want to use that, because many wallets incorrectly use Bitcoin's extended bytes when generating addresses and keys from seed phrases, and for backwards compatibility, you should also use those bytes to continue detecting wallet balances.

 There is also an inverted version of Dash's network because the Dash specifications and implementation differ on which pair is canonical.

 Addresses
 ---------